 Gather your friends and family for a hearty meal at Singapore's best zi char restaurants.
-Think sweet and sour pork, chilli crab, pork ribs and more!
+Enjoy sweet and sour pork, chilli crab, pork ribs and more!

 Best zi char restaurants in Singapore

-Open daily till the wee hours of the morning (3am!), Sin Hoi Sai Eating House makes for a great supper spot when the hunger pangs strike.
+Open daily till the wee hours of the morning (3am!), Sin Hoi Sai Eating House is a great supper spot when the hunger pangs strike.
 Tuck into classic zi char dishes like fish head curry, marmite chicken, Guinness pork ribs and hot plate beef.

 Sin Hoi Sai Eating House, 187 East Coast Road, Singapore 428893

 If crabs are on the agenda, make your way to this long-standing seafood stalwart.
 Jumbo is famous for two things: chilli and black pepper crab.
-Complete your crab feast with other signature dishes like scallops wrapped in yam rings, wok-fried codfish in a special spicy sauce and vegetable beancurd braised with fresh mushrooms.
+Complete your crab feast with signature dishes like scallops wrapped in yam rings, wok-fried cod in a special spicy sauce, and vegetable beancurd braised with fresh mushrooms.
 For something meaty, the mocha pork ribs won’t disappoint.

 Jumbo Seafood, multiple locations including East Coast and Dempsey Hill